cambiotraining/hpc-intro/03-slurm.md

 1. Edit the shell script in `slurm/estimate_pi.sh` by correcting the code where the word "FIXME" appears.
 Submit the job to SLURM and check its status in the queue.
 2. How long did the job take to run? <details><summary>Hint</summary>Use `seff JOBID` or `scontrol show job JOBID`.</details>
 3. The number of samples used to estimate Pi can be modified using the `--nsamples` option of our script, defined in millions.
 The more samples we use, the more precise our estimate should be.
-    - Adjust your SLURM submission script to use 200 million samples (`Rscript scripts/pi_estimator.R --nsamples 200`), and save the job output in `logs/estimate_pi_200M.log`.
+    - Adjust your SLURM submission script to use 50 million samples (`Rscript scripts/pi_estimator.R --nsamples 50`), and save the job output in `logs/estimate_pi_50M.log`.
     - Monitor the job status with `squeue` and `seff JOBID`.
 Do you find any issues?
+How would you fix it?

 <details><summary>Answer</summary>

 **A1.**

-In the shell script we needed to correct the user-specific details in the `#SBATCH` options.
+In the shell script we needed to correct the user-specific details in the `#SBATCH -D` option.
 Also, we needed to specify the path to the script we wanted to run.
 This can be defined relative to the working directory that we've set with `-D`.
 For example: